 This is the story of how/why we got here.

 Linda first took Gary up to the Graeagle are in Aug, 1993.
-She knew the area from her time their as child visiting with her family.
+She knew the area from her time there as child visiting with her family.
 (Click HERE for the history on this).
 They were pregnant with their first born, Alanna Jean.
 They stayed at White Sulfur Springs Ranch (WSSR) right on route 89.
 Gary became intrigued with the area but it wasn’t until later that the magic really set in.

 In future years, they continued to stay at the Ranch in the summers until the owners decided to sell.
 What happened next to While Sulfur Springs can be found HERE.